quark-engine/quark-engine/docs/source/quark_method_reference.rst

 **The algorithm of show_rule_classification**

-The function ``show_rule_classification`` display rule classification information by fetching relevant data and then outputting it in table, JSON, and graphical formats.
+The function ``show_rule_classification`` extracts rule classification data, highlighting the links between parent functions and associated crimes.
+It then displays this data in table, JSON, and graphical formats.

 Here is the process of ``show_rule_classification``.